 Also, keep in mind that while a biophysical profile is often recommended for women who have an increased risk of pregnancy loss, it's not always clear that the test can promote a baby's health.

 A biophysical profile typically requires no special preparation.
-However, the ultrasound might need to be done with a full bladder.
+Rarely, the ultrasound might need to be done with a full bladder.

 During the test